Use Your Network (part 1): One of the 4 strategies to find a job

 The Hiring Manager (HM)

-The second category of people who can help you in landing your dream job is the Hiring Manager, the one who needs you in the business.
+The second category of people who can help you land your dream job is the Hiring Manager, who needs you in the business.

-Basically, ask yourself: What is the profile of my future manager?
-Who is the person who specifically needs me on his team?
-What is the job title of this person?
+Ask yourself: What is the profile of my future manager?
+Who is the person who needs explicitly me on his team?
+What is this person’s job title?

 The Little Helper (LH)

 The third category of interest is the Little Helper.
-This is the person who will work with you–the one who will have the same position as you and at the same hierarchical level.
-Basically, it’s your future colleague.
+This is the person who will work with you- the one who will have the same position as you and be at the same hierarchical level.
+It’s your future colleague.

 Action!

-Your third mission in order to activate your network is to define the job titles of these last 2 types of people, Little Helper and Hiring Manager.
-Remember, this can change depending on whether they area with a large or small company.
-Write down all the job titles in English and also in your own language if different.
+Your third mission to activate your network is to define the job titles of these last 2 types of people, Little Helper and Hiring Manager.
+Remember, this can change depending on whether they work for a large or small company.
+Write down all the job titles in English and your language if they differ.

-If you have not identified any LH, HR, or HM in your contacts, skip to the “What to do with other contacts” section of this article.
+If you have not identified any LH, HR, or HM in your contacts, skip to this article’s “What to do with other contacts” section.

 • People based in the USA (Contact Based)